Core Buddhist Teachings

 Four Foundations of Mindfulness

-In this evening’s class, we will explore the four foundations of mindfulness - the body, feeling tones, mental states, and dhammas.
+The four foundations of mindfulness are the body, feeling tones, mental states, and dhammas.
 Mindful examination of these foundations reveals the true nature of phenomena, leading to clear seeing and full awakening.
 In the satipatthana sutta this is described as the direct path to liberation.

 Resources

 Gaining insight into obstacles on the path can turn them into possibilities.
-During this evening we’ll explore the Five Hindrances (desire, ill will, sloth and torpor, restlessness, and doubt), and the Three Poisons (greed, hatred and delusion).
-We’ll learn how these barriers to freedom arise in our lives, and how through our mindfulness practice we can transform them into doorways.
+The Five Hindrances (desire, ill will, sloth and torpor, restlessness, and doubt) and the Three Poisons (greed, hatred and delusion) are barriers to freedom, which can arise in our lives.
+Through our mindfulness practice we can transform them into doorways.

 Resources